tutoruniverse/bert/README.md

 export TRAINED_CLASSIFIER=/path/to/trained/classifier
 ```

 After doing the above, you are ready to call the function.
+It takes an input a list of questions pairs (2-tuples).
+It outputs a list of scores between 0 and 1.
 Here is an example:
 ```python
 from nishant_run_classifier import predict